 The National Board of Medical Examiners has established a single, three-step examination for medical licensure in the United States.
 The United States Medical Licensing Examination (USMLE) provides a common evaluation system for applicants for medical licensure.
 Harvard medical students are required to obtain passing scores on USMLE Step 1, Step 2 CK (Clinical Knowledge) and Step 2 CS (Clinical Skills) to be eligible for graduation.
 Step 3 is taken after the MD degree is earned.
 For additional information, please refer to the USMLE Bulletin of Information http://www.usmle.org/.

-Students are required to take Step 1 prior to entering the Principal Clinical Experience.
-Students who are unable to complete this requirement must obtain prior approval from their Society Master or Associate Master and the Office of Advising Resources.
 Students entering a PhD program after Year II are required to take Step 1 prior to starting their PhD.
-Students entering the joint MD-MBA program after the PCE are also required to take Step 1 at the end of Year II, prior to beginning the PCE.
+Students entering the joint MD-MBA program are required to take Step 1 after the PCE and prior to entering HBS.

 Students are permitted three attempts to pass each required licensing exam (Step 1, Step 2 CK, and Step 2 CS).
 Students who fail to pass any of these exams after three attempts are referred to the HMS Promotion and Review Board and are usually required to withdraw from Harvard Medical School.

 During the late spring, summer or early fall of the 4th (or final) year, each student will have an interview with their Academic Society regarding the preparation of the MSPE (Medical Student Performance Evaluation, or “Dean’s Letter”).
 At that meeting, each student must present proof that he or she has taken, or is scheduled to take, all three steps of the USMLE prior to December 31st of that year (November for Step 2CS).